top of page

 With the landscape of today’s lab, connecting scientists running manual methods to automation engineers building out full scale automated labs has traditionally not been a clear path in the automated liquid handling space.
 Complexities in understanding the science as well as programming languages hasn’t been geared towards adoption amongst sciences until now.

-Ash Jogalekar_Headshot.jpeg
+Ash Jogalekar_Headshot

 Ash Jogalekar